Efficient Low Rank Attention for Long-Context Inference in Large Language Models: Preliminary

 \subsection{Low Rankness of Query and Key}

 As demonstrated in prior works \citep{sun2024shadowkv,lee2024infinigen}, the key matrix in decoder-only transformers exhibits a pronounced low rank structure.
-Motivated by this observation, we jointly factorize the full-precision query and key matrices into rank-\(r\) components, enforcing
+Motivated by this observation, the full-precision query and key matrices are jointly factorized into rank-\(r\) components, enforcing

 This implies that if \(\mathbf{K}\) is effectively of rank \(r\), then its interaction with any query also lies close to an \(r\)-dimensional subspace.
 Consequently, it is possible to approximate \(\mathbf{Q}\mathbf{K}^\top\) by a low rank factorization \(\mathbf{A}_{Q} \mathbf{A}_{K}^{\top}\) with a low approximation error.
 An illustrative example of this phenomenon appears in Figure \ref{fig:statistic_kcache_singular_values}, which plots the average singular value spectrum of the per-head query and key matrix \(\mathbf{K}\) on Qwen2.5-7B \citep{qwen2.5} and LLaMA-3-8B-1M \citep{dubey2024llama-3,gradientlongcontextllama3} under the Wikitext-2-v1 test set \citep{merity2016pointer_wikitext}.
 In both cases, the singular values decay rapidly beyond a small rank, confirming that \(\mathbf{K}\) admits a low rank approximation with minimal loss.